Isaac Paredes Player Props: Rays vs. Padres

 Isaac Paredes At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 78th, his on-base percentage ranks 58th, and he is 32nd in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 82nd, his on-base percentage ranks 50th, and he is 36th in the league in slugging.

-- In 25 games this year (39.7%), Paredes has picked up an RBI, and in seven of those games (11.1%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Paredes has picked up an RBI in 39.1% of his games this season, with more than one RBI in 10.9% of his games.
+He has also driven in three or more runs in six contests.

+- He has scored in 24 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.